Christmas Lights Gingerbread Snack Cake

 Yes!
 You can make this cake ahead of time.
 This cake can be made a day in advance if you are making it for a holiday party or dinner.
 You can bake, frost, and decorate this cake the day before.
 Just be sure to store it in the fridge until you’re ready to serve it.
 I would also recommend taking it out of the fridge for 20 to 30 minutes prior to serving so it comes to room temperature.

-Christmas Lights Snack Cake
+Christmas Lights Gingerbread Snack Cake

 Mimi Council

-This simple Christmas Lights Snack Cake is the perfect naturally colored Christmas cake.
+This simple Christmas Lights Gingerbread Snack Cake is the perfect naturally colored Christmas cake.
 This Christmas lights cake with no artificial colors is just what you're looking for this holiday season.

 Prep Time 15 minutes